ADR-011: Cost-Based Routing With Quota Pools

 else:

-free at the margin.
-The final 20 percent of a pool is still usable, but it
+cheaper candidates are sufficient.
+The final 20 percent of a pool is still

-routing can win before the pool reaches zero.
-When the catalog lacks a
+opted into automatic routing can win before the pool reaches zero.
+When the

-comparable per-token price for a subscription model, the router uses the
+catalog lacks a comparable per-token price for a subscription model, the router

-cheapest known per-token model in the same provider family and power band as the
+uses the cheapest known per-token model in the same provider family and power

 Quota Pool Semantics